CCI-Tools/cate/docs/source/architecture.rst

 to users, so they do not need to install and configure the software on their own.

 Cate SaaS does this by providing individual Cate service instances to logged-in users.
-These instances serve as backends for the Cate GUI (access via the Cate CLI will follow soon).
-The Cate GUI can now be accessed via a dedicated URL in an internet browser (*Cate WebUI*) or traditionally installed as a desktop application (*Cate Desktop*).
+These instances serve as backends for the Cate App.
+The Cate App can now be accessed via a dedicated URL in an internet browser or traditionally installed as a desktop application.

 The design of the Cate SaaS and the utilized software components makes it independent of the cloud providers.
 Cate SaaS tenants may be deployed on AWS, GCP, OTC,